AlexHandy1/shamazon/README.md

 Technologies used
 ----

-* Production - Ruby-on-Rails, Javascript, jQuery, HTML, CSS (Bootstrap), Paperclip
+* Production - Ruby-on-Rails, Javascript, jQuery, HTML, CSS (Bootstrap), Paperclip (for Image file handling)
 * Testing - Rspec, Capybara, Selenium

 Further Improvements
 ----

-*  More flexible vouchers and improved validation
+*  Enhance voucher flexibility and validations e.g. currently validations covers only the core use cases and each additional voucher would require a new method implementation in the Order class

+*  Add extended out of stock quantity validation and clearer UX

+*  Add checkout functionality so users can actually complete their orders (e.g. using Stripe) from the shopping cart

-*  Sortign algorthim/ logic for displaying items
+*  Develop a sorting algorthim/ logic for displaying items and implement filters e.g. show most expensive items first

-*  Out of stock use case + validations

-*  Extended test suite for edge cases
+*  Extend test suite for edge cases and explore improving coverage of unit tests

-*  Improve layout/ styling
+*  Improve layout and styling to ensure consistent UX